ziutek/simple_go_wiki/README.md

 Without use of prepared statements there is always a risk of the SQL injection attack.

-Lets write part of code that will be used to get data for left column of our web pages.
+Lets write the code that will be used to get data for left column of our web pages.

     type ArticleList struct {